i2pgram/i2pgram/README.md

 # i2pgram
 The central umbrella i2pgram repo

 This currenly employs a client-server architecture.
-The server is https://github.com/i2pgram/chatengine and the client is https://github.com/i2pgram/i2pgram-desktop ; with potential future clients to be made from https://github.com/i2pgram/i2pgram-clients and https://github.com/i2pgram/webogram-flavors-umbrella .
+The server is https://github.com/i2pgram/chatengine and the client is https://github.com/i2pgram/i2pgram-desktop (C++ Qt for Linux, Windows, macOS); with potential future clients to be made from https://github.com/i2pgram/i2pgram-clients (Android, iOS) and https://github.com/i2pgram/webogram-flavors-umbrella (web clients).

 ## What is this and why